Skip to content

 Volumes

-Volumes are currently supported with the aws, gcp, and runpod backends.
-Support for other backends and on-prem fleets is coming soon.
+Network volumes are currently supported with the aws, gcp, and runpod backends.
+Support for other backends and SSH fleets is coming soon.

 Define a configuration